helloitsurdvq/VDT2024project/README.md

 ## 6. Kubernetes deployment
 Minikube is used for the following tasks of the mini project thanks to the convenience setup.
-- First of all, Install kubectl:
+- First of all, install `kubectl`:
 ```shell
 # Download the latest release
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"